ammarshaikh123/Projects-on-Data-Cleaning-and-Manipulation/README.md

 13) [World Cup History](https://github.com/ammarshaikh123/Projects-on-Data-Cleaning-and-Manipulation/blob/master/World%20Cup%20History.ipynb)

-One of the project which I enjoyed throughly working on.
+One of the project which I enjoyed working on throughly.
 I used web scraping to get raw data from a cricket stats website.
 Later I formatted that data and tried to analyse it and gathered some really cool insights which you can read [here](https://medium.com/@shaikhammar.7/analyzing-world-cup-history-25c963ef6b18)